Skip to main content

 You may need to return in 24 hours to have a second uptake, scan, or both done.

 Unless told not to, you can return to your normal routine shortly after the test.
-The radioactive iodine will pass out of your body in your urine within 24 hours.
+The radioactive iodine will pass out of your body in your urine within days after the exam.

 Rash or hives